 Willow also supports our Regional Teams, staff and partners in tool trainings and application, research and analyses.
 Finally, Willow acts as the liaison between FSC and the EU and US teams, seeking opportunities to improve outcomes in these regions through FSC support and/or collaboration with other regions.

 Willow holds a Master of Environmental Science and Management from the Bren School at UCSB, where she double-specialized in Coastal-Marine Resource Management and Economics and Politics of the Environment.
 She also holds a B.S. in Psychology from the University of Washington.
 Her main interests center around integrating science into policy and management design, and working with local communities to create management strategies that foster sustainable resource use and biodiversity conservation.
-When Willow is not working, she enjoys exploring the beautiful coasts and hills around the Bay area, spending time with her husband and two kitties, and walking dogs at a local dog rescue shelter.
+When Willow is not working, she enjoys exploring the beautiful coasts and hills around the Bay area, traveling and spending time with her husband, daughter, dog, and two kitties, and walking dogs at a local dog rescue shelter.